Onward Flight Ticket

 You're on your way to the airport, but a little bit stressed, you need to be on that plane...

-You spoke to some cows earlier and got some sound advice.
-The airport's approaching, you get there safe and sound and are ready to be herded like cattle.
+You spoke to some cows munching on some grass earlier, they gave you some sound advice.
+The airport is approaching, you get there safe and sound and are ready to be herded like cattle.

-You find the appropriate queue and join it.
+You've joined the appropriate queue and are patiently waiting.
 Not the best start to a holiday but at least it's moving, albeit not fast enough.

 Finally, it's your turn: